Comment choisir son shampoing solide selon son type de cheveux ?

 Oily hair

-Curly and frizzy hair
+Wavy and coily hair

 Is solid shampoo good for hair?

-Generally composed of 100% natural ingredients, without silicones or surfactants, solid shampoos do not damage your hair, unlike conventional liquid shampoos.
-The latter, in fact, produce a lot of foam that ends up weighing down the hair fiber.And contrary to popular belief, they are just as effective, if not more so, provided you use them correctly and choose the treatment suited to your hair type.
+Generally made with 100% natural ingredients, without silicones or surfactants, solid shampoos do not damage your hair, unlike conventional liquid shampoos.
+In fact, those create a lot of lather that ends up weighing down the hair fiber.
+And contrary to popular belief, they are just as effective, if not more so, as long as you use them properly and choose a treatment suited to your hair type.